Top 10 Reasons to Love Winter in Japan: Foods, Festivals, and Fun (December to February)

 5. Glittering Christmas illuminations

 Japan celebrates winter with spectacular illuminations around the Christmas season.
 Visit locations like Tokyo’s Roppongi Hills, Osaka’s Midosuji Boulevard, or Odori Park and other locations in central Sapporo for stunning winter displays of thousands of twinkling lights that create an almost magical landscape, especially charming during Christmas season.
+When enjoying illuminations, be sure to follow local rules.

 Beautiful displays during the Sapporo White Illumination